wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    names for a Negative Trust Anchor.
 For example, Unbound calls their configuration "domain-insecure."

-   [need to update reference to full Appendix A, not just unbound]

    [Unbound-Configuration]

-10. Removal of a Negative Trust Anchor
+9. Removal of a Negative Trust Anchor

-   As explored in Section 13.1, using an NTA once the zone correctly validates can have security considerations.
-It is therefore recommended that NTA implementors should periodically attempt to validate the domain in question, for the period of time that the Negative Trust Anchor is in place, until such validation is again
+   As explored in Section 12.1, using an NTA once the zone correctly validates can have security considerations.
+It is therefore recommended that NTA implementors should periodically attempt to validate the domain in question, for the period of time that the Negative Trust Anchor is in place, until such validation is again successful.
+NTAs MUST expire automatically when their configured lifetime ends.
+The lifetime MUST NOT exceed a week.
+Before removing the Negative Trust Anchor, all authoritive resolvers listed in the zone should be checked (due to anycast and load balancers it may not be possible to check all instances).

-Ebersman, et al.          Expires June 18, 2015                 [Page 7]

-Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

-   successful.
-Before removing the Negative Trust Anchor, all authoritive resolvers listed in the zone should be checked.
-Due to AnyCast or load balancers, this may not be possible.

    Once all testing succeeds, a Negative Trust Anchor should be removed as soon as is reasonably possible.
-Optimally this is automatic, though it may also be achieved via other systems or supporting processes.
+One possiable method to automatically determine when the NTA can be removed is to send a periodic query for type SOA at the NTA node; if it gets a response that it can validate (whether the response was an actual SOA answer or a NOERROR/NODATA with appropriate NSEC/NSEC3 records), the NTA is presumed no longer to be necessary and is removed.
+Implmentations SHOULD, by default, perform this operation.
+Note that under some circumstances this is undesirable behavior (for example, if www.example.com has a bad signature, but example.com/SOA is fine) and so implmentations may wish to allow the operator to override this spot-check / behavior.

+   When removing the NTA, the implmentation should remove all cached entries below the NTA node.

-11. Comparison to Other DNS Misconfigurations
+10. Comparison to Other DNS Misconfigurations

-   As noted in Section 7 domain administrators are ultimately responsible for managing and ensuring their DNS records are configured correctly.
+   As noted in Section 6, domain administrators are ultimately responsible for managing and ensuring their DNS records are configured correctly.
 ISPs or other DNS recursive resolver operators cannot and should not correct misconfigured A, CNAME, MX, or other